 Carol Liu is a private investment funds partner of Kirkland & Ellis.
 Carol focuses her practice on representing global and Asia regional fund sponsors in structuring and forming private investment funds, including venture, growth, buyout, real estate, infrastructure, secondary and private credit funds, and advising clients on internal general partner dynamics and management company issues.
-Carol also represents select institutional investors in their investments in private equity funds and the purchase and sale of limited partner interests in the secondary market.
+Carol also advises select institutional clients in connection with GP-led recapitalizations of investment funds, secondary purchase and sale of limited partner interests and direct portfolio interests.

 Prior to joining Kirkland, Carol spent a number of years in the U.S. working with another premier private investment funds group.
-Since relocating to Hong Kong, Carol has represented, among others, AGIC, C-Bridge Capital, Cedarlake Capital, CICC, China Everbright Limited, China Life Insurance, CITIC Capital, Forebright Capital Management, GL China Management, Hillhouse Capital, HOPU Capital, IDG Capital, Lakeshore Capital Partners, Legend Capital, Lilly Asia Ventures, Long Hill Capital, Nan Fung Group, New China Life Insurance, Orchid Asia, PAG Asia Capital, Pagoda Investments, Panacea Healthcare, Ping An Insurance Company, Silver Lake Partners, Taiping Insurance Group, Terra Firma, TPG Asia, Vertex Venture Holdings, Vision Knight Capital and Warburg Pincus.
+Since relocating to Hong Kong, Carol has represented, among others, C-Bridge Capital, China Everbright Limited, China Life Insurance, CITIC Capital, Eastern Bell VC, Forebright Capital Management, GL China Management, Hillhouse Capital, HOPU Capital, Hosen Capital, IDG Capital, Lakeshore Capital Partners, Legend Capital, Lilly Asia Ventures, Long Hill Capital, Loyal Valley Capital, LYFE Capital, Nan Fung Group, New China Life Insurance, Orchid Asia, PAG Asia Capital, Pagoda Investments, Panacea Healthcare, Ping An Insurance Company, Silver Lake Partners, Taiping Insurance Group, Terra Firma, TPG Asia, Vertex Venture Holdings, Vision Knight Capital and Warburg Pincus.

 Carol is triple qualified in the U.S., Hong Kong SAR and the PRC and is a native Mandarin speaker.